Developments in Karachi: Malir Expressway

+Malir Expressway is a 39 km expressway starting from Qayyumabad and ending near Kathore on the Superhighway (M-9) on the Malir River.
+The expressway is the Southern alternative route for carrying traffic of the port and industrial areas to main highway.
+It is built for the convenience of high-income areas' commuters as well.
+This expressway is built on the Malir River.
+Construction started in early-2022 even before the Environmental Impact Assessment (EIA) had been conducted by the provincial environmental authority; there were over 100 objections raised on the EIA yet the no-objection certificate was issued by the provincial government.
+The project upto Kathore was opened on 22 May 2026 for public and toll tax was also increased.

 M-9 Motorway Karachi-Hyderabad

 The M-9 (Urdu: موٹروے 9) is a 136-km long 6-lane motorway connecting the cities of Hyderabad and Karachi in the Sindh province of Pakistan.
 It is a part of Pakistan's Motorways Network.
 It opened for public in 2016.
 It would be further expanded to 8-lanes in the future.

 Bahria Icon Tower

 Bahria Icon Tower is Pakistan's tallest building and one of the tallest in south Asia.
 The complex includes a 62-storey and 40-storey mixed-used buildings, its 62-storey tower is the tallest building in Pakistan.
 The complex is based on a four-acre plot in the upscale Clifton area.
 The complex is owned by the Bahria Town Group.

 The building consists of 10 floors of serviced corporate offices, 40 floors of serviced apartments, Pakistan's highest located terraced restaurant and South Asia's first double-decker high speed elevator along with a shopping mall.

 The building is topped out thus meaning it is technically completed.